775182652/Data-and-Code/README.md

 # AMultimodal Metaphorical Dataset for Emotion Classification and a Novel Method by Chain of Thought Prompt

-We release the DepthSenseMET Dataset, a multimodal metaphor detection dataset consisting of 10,437 pairs of text and images, with annotations indicating the presence of metaphors.
-In addition we propose a  novel methodology named Metaphorical Sense Knowledge Augmentation (MSKA) which harnesses metaphorical sense features derived from the metaphor sense lexicon, thereby enhancing metaphor comprehension to unprecedented levels.
+We release our Dataset, a multimodal metaphorical emotion dataset in chinese consisting of 5000 pairs of text and images, with annotations indicating the presence of metaphors, target domain, source domain and emotion categories.
+In addition we propose a  novel methodology  employing chain-of-thought prompt for source domain and target domain of metaphor.
-Our dataset is presented in the Ads.xlsx file, Fb.xlsx file and Twi xlsx file located in the data folder.
+Our dataset is presented in the DataALL.xlsx file.
-* The data in Ads.xlsx is derived from advertisements.
-* The data in Fb.xlsx is derived from Facebook.
-* The data in Twi.xlsx is derived from Twitter.

 ## Example Instance